-- names: First and last names are written out in full, middle names are usually abbreviated with the first letter; several authors or editors are to be separated from each other by slashes with spaces "/" in the long form of the citation and without spaces "/" in the short form; if there are more than three authors or editors, after the third name "et al." is added. - (eds./ed.): editors/editor; also in non-English language literature - title: title (including subtitle) italicized, the title of the corresponding edited volume is not given in italics; title and subtitle are separated by a colon. - place: if there are several places of publication, only the main place of publication is given; publishers are not mentioned. - editions: indicated by number in superscript before the year of publication "42020"; for abbreviated citations of encyclopedias: "LThK3"
+- names: First names are to be abbreviated using only the first letter; several authors or editors are to be separated from each other by slashes (with spaces) " / "; if there are more than three authors or editors, after the third name "et al." is added - (eds./ed.): editors/editor; also in non-English language literature - title: title (including subtitle) italicized, the title of the corresponding edited volume is not given in italics; title and subtitle are separated by a colon. - place: if there are several places of publication, only the main place of publication is given; publishers are not mentioned. - editions: indicated by number in superscript before the year of publication "42020"; for abbreviated citations of encyclopedias: "LThK" - vols./vol.: volumes/volume

-- vols./vol.: volumes/volume - ibid.: ibidem (the work cited immediately before); specify if page number has changed - f.: following page ("ff." is not permitted, specify exact page numbers instead) - FS (Festschrift): Insert "(FS first name last name)" after the title (regardless of the original dedication formula) - year of original publication: can be specified in square brackets "[1961]" after quoting the title of the book/article, mostly in the case of edited works - book series: can be specified using their abbreviated titles (e.g. "QD") - page numbers: at the first mention of an article in a book or a journal, the total range of pages is given; the specified page number of the quotation follows with "at" - abbreviations: are used throughout for journals, manuals, series, etc. as given in the current edition of IATG (currently 32014) - DOI: please add the digital object identifier.
+- ibid.: ibidem (the work cited immediately before); specify if page number has changed - f: following page ("ff" is not permitted, specify exact page numbers instead) - FS (Festschrift): Insert "(FS first name last name)" after the title (regardless of the original dedication formula) - year of original publication: can be specified in square brackets "[1961]" after quoting the title of the book/article, mostly in the case of edited works - book series: can be specified using their abbreviated titles (e.g. "QD") - page numbers: at the first mention of an article in a book or a journal, the total range of pages is given; the specified page number of the quotation follows with "at" - abbreviations: are used throughout for journals, manuals, series, etc. as given in the current edition of IATG (currently 2014) - DOI: please add the digital object identifier (https://doi.org/...)

 For the titles of foreign-language publications, lower or upper case must be used in accordance with the original.
 The current spelling rules of the respective language apply.
-For English titles use the APA rules (Title Case Capitalization).